-Beating with the light stick (chi 笞) was a common means of corporal punishment in ancient China and belonged to the five capital punishments (wuxing 五刑).
-It was carried out by beating with bamboo sticks (zhuban 竹板) or bundles of rods of the thornbush (jing 荊) on the back or the back part of the legs of a delinquent.
-The law code Tanglü shuyi 唐律疏議 saw the pentaly as a means to humiliate (chi 恥; a homophone to 笞) and to castigate with the aim to educate him (xun 訓).
+Beating with the light stick (chi 笞) was a common means of corporal punishment (see also penal tools) in ancient China and belonged to the five capital punishments (wuxing 五刑).
+It was carried out by beating with bamboo sticks (zhuban 竹板) or bundles of rods of the thornbush (jing 荊, vitex) on the back or the back part of the legs of a delinquent.
+The law code Tanglü shuyi 唐律疏議 saw the pentaly as a means to humiliate (chi 恥; a homophone to 笞) and to castigate with the aim to "educate" (xun 訓).
 The penalty is mentioned in the law codes of the Qin period 秦 (221-206 BCE, see Qin Bamboo Texts), and was used more extensively after Emperor Wen 漢文帝 (r.
 180-157 BCE) of the Han dynasty 漢 (206 BCE-220 CE) commuted the traditional mutilations (rouxing 肉刑) into blows with thorn rods.
-Cutting off the nose (yi 劓), for instance, was commuted into 300 blows with the thorn rod bundle, and cutting off the left foot (fei) into 500.
+Cutting off the nose (yi 劓), for instance, was commuted into 300 blows with the thorn rod bundle, and cutting off the left foot (fei 剕) into 500.
 Nevertheless, this "less severe" kind of punishment was still so harsh that persons usually died before the process was finished.

-The term chi was from the Sui period 隋 (581-618) on also used for one type of the heavy stick (zhang 杖), so that legal texts are sometimes unclear about these two penalties.
-Blows with the stick were regularly applied in addition to other penalties, like exile (liu 流) or penal servitude (tu 徒), or was used in combination with lashes by the whip (bian 鞭).
+The term chi was from the Sui period 隋 (581-618) on also used for one type of the heavy stick (zhang 杖).
+Legal texts are thus sometimes unclear about these two penalties.
+Blows with the stick were regularly applied in addition to other penalties, like exile (liu 流) or penal servitude (tu 徒), or were used in combination with lashes by the whip (bian 鞭).
 The Northern Zhou dynasty 北周 (557-581), for instance, decreed that exile was punished in addition with 100 lashes with the whip, and between 60 and 100 blows with the light bamboo, depending on the distance of exile.

 The Song dynasty 宋 (960-1279) introduced the possible commutions of blows with the light stick (chi, on the back or the legs) by a lower number blows with the heavy stick (zhang) on the buttocks.
 50 blows with the light stick were commutably by 10 blows on the buttocks with the heavy stick, 30 or 40 blows with the light stick by 8 with the heavy stick, and 10 or 20 with the light stick by 7 with the heavy one.

 The Liao dynasty 遼 (907-1125) did not know the bamboo as a punishing instrument, but instead applied blows with a wooden sword (mujian 木劍) or a great stick (dabang 大棒) on the back.
 The penal system of the Jin dynasty 金 (1115-1234) made use of blows with willow twig bundles (liutiao 柳條).
-The Yuan period 元 (1279-1368) large-head version of the stick was 2.7 fen thick, that with the small head 1.7 fen.
+The large-head version of the stick from the Yuan period 元 (1279-1368) was 2.7-fen thick, that with the small head 1.7 fen.
 Blows on the buttocks were applied in six possible grades with quite peculiar numbers of 7, 17, 27, 37, 47, and 57 blows.